Xeams Home » Products » Xeams » Knowledge Base

 IMPORTANT: The email address serves the login ID

 Consider the following scenario.
 You have disabled SMTP Relay for any client who connects from the Internet and want to challenge the user with a user id and password before accepting an email for non-local domains.
-Following steps show you how to use SMTP authentication.
+The following steps show you how to use SMTP authentication.

 • Create a user.
 Let's the user is John and you have created an account for him using john@YourCompany.com as the email address.
 John uses Microsoft Outlook Express to send and receive emails.